ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/3_04_SDK_JAVA.md

 ### Create a Like Action

-You can create named action with defined values that are between users or between a user and your company.
+You can create named actions with defined values that are between users or between a user and your company.

 For instance, to make a "Like" action for your branded token that is priced in your token: